asphalt-framework/asphalt/README.rst

   :target: https://codeclimate.com/github/asphalt-framework/asphalt
   :alt: Code Climate

-Asphalt is a microframework for service oriented applications.
+Asphalt is a microframework for network oriented applications.

 It consists of the core (this) and an ecosystem of high level components that offer additional functionality, often by integrating third party libraries.
 Asphalt is unique in that it allows